CurveDocs/curve-resources/docs/en/risks-security/risks/lending.md

 ### 2. Oracle Designation

-Curve Lending markets by default use a Curve pool as the oracle, as long as the pool pair contains both tokens in the market and the pool is a Curve tricrypto-ng, twocrypto-ng or stableswap-ng pool, which has manipulation-resistant oracles.
+Curve Lending markets by default use a Curve pool as the oracle, as long as the pool pair contains both tokens in the market and the pool is a Curve Tricrypto-NG, Twocrypto-NG or Stableswap-NG pool, which has manipulation-resistant oracles.
 However, this creates a dependency on the selected pool oracle, which may become unreliable due to market circumstances (e.g., liquidity migration) or technical bugs.

 Alternatively, market deployers may designate a custom oracle, which can introduce additional trust assumptions or technical risks, and these custom oracles may need to be thoroughly vetted due to permissionless market deployment.
 Users should fully understand the oracle mechanism before interacting with a Curve Lending market.